 The Daybreak Shelter Network is an overnight shelter ministry for homeless families operated under the auspices of Human Solutions.
 Approximately every 9 weeks, St. Michael’s shares hosting responsibilities with Rose City Park United Methodist Church.
 During our hosting week, volunteers are needed to provide a meal, stay overnight, or drive the shelter van to and from the Day Center.
 Visit Human Solutions to find out more about this organization’s services.

-DHS Partners with St. Michael’s for Foster Kids
+Department of Human Services (DHS) Partners with St. Michael’s for Foster Kids

 Episcopal Peace Fellowship